opalmedapps/docs/README.md

 ### Adding a new page

 When you add a new page, you must add it to the `nav` section in `mkdocs.yml` in order for it to appear in the navigation menu.

+## License

+Please refer to the `LICENSE` file in this repository for information about licensing.